 Susan Whitall is an award-winning journalist, and a former writer and editor at the iconic Creem Magazine, where she worked from 1975-’83.
 She is one of the few women to helm a rock magazine, in the '70s, or now.

-She is also the author of two books, Women of Motown, an oral history focusing on some of the Sound of Young America's notable female personalities, and Fever: Little Willie John’s Fast Life, Mysterious Death and the Birth of Soul (Titan Books, 2011), a biography of the gifted, troubled R&B singer from Detroit.
+Whitall's previous books include Women of Motown, an oral history focusing on some of the Sound of Young America's notable female personalities, and Fever: Little Willie John’s Fast Life, Mysterious Death and the Birth of Soul (Titan Books, 2011), a biography of the gifted, troubled R&B singer from Detroit.

 Susan was born in Philadelphia, but spent her formative years in Detroit, where she saw the Beatles twice, and witnessed the rise of Motown firsthand.
 She graduated with a B.A. in English from Michigan State, focusing upon poetry, English literature and history.
 At Creem she worked with such talents as Lester Bangs, Jaan Uhelszki, and Robert Duncan during its “Almost Famous” heyday, and joined the Detroit News in 1983 as a feature writer.
 Currently Susan is freelancing for the News, and working on several book projects, including an updated version of Women of Motown scheduled for release in the summer of 2017.